zenzay/esphome-multi-sensor/README.md

 This is another take on having a device to control the automatic lights in rooms.

-Change the $device_name and $ha_light substitutions before compiling.
+Change the $device_name, friendly_name and $ha_light substitutions before compiling.

 Note: To calibrate the 'Ambient Light' calculations, shine bright light on the LDR, click the button 'Light Sensor Update', then cover the LDR and click again.